josephgodwinkimani/ollama-coder/README.md

 # <img src="public/images/ollama.png" alt="Ollama" height=5% width=5%> OllamaCoder

 An interactive code analysis and assistant interface for Ollama, designed for developers to get instant code reviews, suggestions, and improvements using coding language models.
+You can also use [code2prompt](https://github.com/mufeedvh/code2prompt) to generate a prompt from a codebase directory and use the output with a prompt.

 ## Overview